CC034/remote_bricks/README.md

 # Todo List and Employee List Application with React and Redux

 This project is a simple web application built with React, Redux, React Router, and Material UI.
 It fulfills the following assignment requirements:

-**Assignment Objectives:**

-Create a web application with two main features:

-1.  **Todo List:** A fully functional todo list application allowing users to add, view, edit, delete, toggle completion status, and clear all todo items.
-The todo list's state should be managed using Redux and Redux Thunk.
-2.  **Employee List:** A page that displays a list of employees fetched from a public API using `axios`.

-**Technologies Used:**

-*   **React:** A JavaScript library for building user interfaces.
-*   **React Router:** A standard library for routing in React applications.
-*   **Redux:** A predictable state container for JavaScript apps.
-*   **Redux Toolkit:** Simplifies Redux development with utilities for store setup, reducer creation, and more.
-*   **Redux Thunk:** A middleware for Redux that allows writing action creators that return functions (thunks), enabling asynchronous logic.
-*   **Material UI (MUI):** A popular React UI framework that provides pre-designed components and styling.
-*   **Axios:** A promise-based HTTP client for making API requests.
-# Todo List and Employee List Application with React and Redux

-This project is a simple web application built with React, Redux, React Router, and Material UI.
-It fulfills the following assignment requirements: